-JIBS offers the award of £300 each year in conjunction with the Library and Information Research Group (LIRG).
+JIBS offers the award of £300 each year.
 The JIBS award goes to a work that focuses on the area of library information systems, bibliographic databases or other resource discovery technologies and how such resources or technologies are being developed or exploited, while LIRG offers their prize to promote a greater awareness amongst students of the importance of research and to facilitate the dissemination of the results of outstanding projects.

 JIBS/LIRG STUDENT PRIZE: Procedures and Conditions